ivancuric/css-selector-performance/Optimizing CSS.md

 The results will of course vary depending if you use `querySelector` or `querySelectorAll`, and the number of elements, but `querySelectorAll` comes closer to the real use case of CSS.

-Even  in such an extreme case, with 50000 elements to match, and using some really insane selectors like the last one, the slowest one in
+Even  in such an extreme case, with 50000 elements to match, and using some really insane selectors like the last one, the slowest one is onl
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgxNDE4NTkxNl19
+eyJoaXN0b3J5IjpbLTE4ODQ4NzU1MDZdfQ==
 -->